Best Things to Do in St Vincent and the Grenadines

 Enjoy swimming and snorkeling at Atlantic Beach, Conch Bay, and West End Bay.
 Note that Atlantic Beach has shallow reefs.

 A cluster of five uninhabited cays composes the Tobago Cays.
-It is popular for its heavenly lagoons teeming with green turtles, vibrant coral reefs, and abundant colorful fish.
+Also known for its heavenly lagoons teeming with green turtles, vibrant coral reefs, and abundant colorful fish.

 Explore the cays and underwater scenery with professional scuba divers.